haythamfayek/haythamfayek.github.io/_posts/2018-01-14-mac-ml-setup.md

 # Settings & Software

 First, copy your files back and change the trackpad, keyboard, user, etc. settings back to your liking.
+Don't forget to turn off font smoothing.
 I also have a bunch of dot files that contain paths, aliases, etc. to make things easier.
 I keep these files in this Github [repository](https://github.com/haythamfayek/dotfiles), some of these files might be useful.